 Lack of exercise or physical activity and a poor diet can contribute to heart disease.
 People who eat unhealthy foods may have elevated cholesterol levels that can lead to heart and vessel problems.
 Physical activity can counter the ill effects of other conditions such as obesity, high blood pressure, and diabetes.

-Other risk factors for a heart attack include age, a family history of heart disease, and stress.
-Regarding age, men 45 years or older and women who are older than 55 are at the greatest risk.
-The risk is also increased if a family member such as a parent, grandparent, or a sibling has had a heart attack.
+Other risk factors for a heart attack include age, family history of heart disease, and stress.
+Men 45 years or older, and women who are older than 55 are at the greatest risk.
+The risk is also increased if a family member such as a parent, grandparent, or sibling has had a heart attack.
 Excessive stress, and how a person's body responds to it, is another factor.

 Steps to Eliminate Risk Factors

 Recognizing the risk factors for heart disease is half the battle when it comes to avoiding a heart attack.
 The next thing to do is to take steps to eliminate those risk factors.
 Since many of the risk factors stem from how people live their lives, they must be willing to make some significant lifestyle changes.
 For example, quitting smoking, increasing physical activity, losing weight, and eating heart-healthy foods.
 A healthy diet consists of vegetables, lean meats, fish, poultry, fruits, nuts, and beans.
 In addition to watching what one eats, a person should contact their healthcare provider to discuss an effective weight loss plan.
 Exercise, even half an hour of walking, should become a part of one’s daily routine.
 Reducing the amount of stress in life is also an important change to make, but not always an easy or doable one.
 Even if people are unable to resolve all issues that cause stress in their lives, they should learn methods to better cope with it.